cocodrilodog/tools-motion-kit/README.md

 In the `MotionKitComponent`, the callbacks can be assigned as Unity events in the bottom part of the inspector:
 <img src="https://github.com/cocodrilodog/tools-motion-kit/assets/8107813/d96861bd-d91d-4a64-83a3-7c6d9dddf229" width="450">

-Note that the callbacks that receive the `Motion` object as a aprameter are not available from the inspector.
+Note that the callbacks that receive the `Motion` object as a parameter are not available from the inspector.

 ## Playback
 ### C#